Michaelangel007/easing/README.md

 ![In Quadratic graph](pics/02_in_quadratic.png)

 We have p^2, but what about raising p to the standard (integer) powers such as 3, 4, 5, ..., etc.?
+Here are the common names for polynomials of degree `n`:

 |Power|Formula|Name       |
 |----:|------:|:----------|